 Here you will find a wide variety of light duty, easy to install cable protectors, ideal for your home or office.
-Lightweight, flexible rubber models are available, as well as plastic varieties, cable path tape, and contact paper for customizing your covers to blend in with wood flooring.
+Lightweight, flexible rubber models are available, as well as plastic wire covers, cable path tape, and contact paper for customizing your covers to blend in with wood flooring.

 Powered Cord Covers